Free Tax Tool

 Industry Salary Benchmarks for Reasonable Compensation

 The IRS requires S-Corp owner-employees to pay a "reasonable salary" before taking distributions.
 Courts have looked at industry compensation data as one factor in determining what is reasonable.
-See Watson v.
-Commissioner, 668 F.3d 1008 (8th Cir.
+See David E. Watson, P.C. v.
+United States, 668 F.3d 1008 (8th Cir.
 2012).
 Below are salary ranges for industries where this question comes up frequently.

 | Industry | Typical Salary Range | Notes |